With just about any lifestyle change, it’s essential to get max nutrition.

 This step is all about adding.

-To optimize you metabolism, this step is necessary as it may help make future diet changes much easier.
+To optimize your metabolism, this step is necessary as it may help make future diet changes much more manageable.

-Protein is a great metabolic booster, as it allows your digestive system to burn more calories while your body is at rest .
+According to a study in the International Journal of Sports Nutrition and Exercise Metabolism, protein is an excellent metabolic booster, as it allows your digestive system to burn more calories while your body is at rest.

-With one study showing the great benefits of protein, people were able to lose 11 pounds within a 12 week time period by simply adding protein to their diets.
+With one study showing the great benefits of protein, people were able to lose 11 pounds within 12 weeks by simply adding protein to their diets.

 In this case, people consumed protein at 30% of calories.

-You can also expect many other benefits from protein, from lowering blood pressure to muscular improvement to healthy bone development.
+You can also expect many other benefits from protein, from muscular improvement to healthy bone development.

-Some protein-rich foods include poultry, eggs, meat, beans, legumes, seafood, and dairy products with full-fat.
+Some protein-rich foods as listed by MyPlate include poultry, eggs, meat, beans, legumes, seafood, and dairy products with full-fat.

-Adding protein do your diet is one of the simplest steps to a healthier lifestyle.
+Adding protein to your diet is one of the most straightforward steps to a healthier lifestyle.

 Takeaway: Not only is protein a great at satisfying hunger, but it may also help encourage other healthy diet changes while increasing your metabolic rate.